JavaScript is required to use content on this page. Please enable JavaScript in your browser.

 The Center for Tobacco Prevention and Control (CTPC) manages comprehensive tobacco control and prevention efforts through local health departments.
 This is achieved by providing grants and technical support to several key programs:

-The Local Health Department Core Program is provided to all LHDs, including a base amount for all LHDs, with additional award amounts determined based on the population size and tobacco use rates of the jurisdiction based on a formula outlined in the CRF statute.
-Elements include: Community Initiatives, School-Based Initiatives, Cessation Initiatives, and Administration as described below:
+The Local Health Department Core Program is provided to all Local Health Departments, including a base amount for all local health departments, with additional award amounts determined by the population size and tobacco use rates of the jurisdiction based on a formula outlined in the CRF statute.
+Elements include: Community Initiatives, School-Based Initiatives, and Cessation Initiatives as described below:

 The Community component strives to mobilize community actions through coalition participation, tobacco prevention education, marketing, grassroots and faith based campaigns to promote tobacco-free norms, eliminate disparities associated with tobacco use, and to encourage policy interventions.
 Local health departments with technical assistance from the state health department engage key stakeholders through local tobacco coalitions and community organizations.